 After any abnormal or difficult kidding,you should glove up and manually go inside the doe to check for undelivered live or dead kids.
 Be careful not to disturb the tissues attached to the inside of the doe's uterus.
-Pregnancy and giving birth are accompanied by great risks, occurring outside under a wide variety of oftentimes dangerous conditions.
+Pregnancy and giving birth are accompanied by great risks, taking place outside under a wide variety of oftentimes dangerous and unsanitary conditions.
 It is remarkable that more pregnancy- and birthing-related deaths do not occur.
 There are many things you can do to assist your goats but there are times when vet help is essential.

 Important!
 Please Read This Notice!